Nest

 • Removable small reservoir (20 cm high x 20 cm wide, also in galvanised steel) for the water and the pump.
 When the fountain is not running, the reservoir is gradually filled by rainwater or can be topped up easily.

 • A separate solar panel and rechargeable booster.
 The booster is charged by the solar panel, regulates the flow and ensures that the fountain runs when the sun is not shining and into the evening.
+A mains charger is also provided.

 • (Optional addition) An additional secondary bowl 80cm diameter also in galvanised steel.
 In this configuration, the water flows over the edge of the upper bowl into the larger bowl beneath.
 The reservoir which holds the pump is underneath the larger bowl.
 Images available on request.